ipld/ipld/specs/codecs/dag-cosmos/typed_protobuf.md

 # TypedProtobuf is an IPLD object consisting of a CID link to a FileDescriptorSet
 # and bytes for a protobuf encoded value whose type is described by the linked FileDescriptorSet
+# When calculating the multihash of this object, only the ProtoMessageBytes should be hashed
 type TypedProtobuf struct {
     DescriptorSetCID FileDescriptorSetCID
     ProtoMessageBytes Bytes
 }

 # TypedProtobufCID is a CID link to a TypedProtobuf block binary
-# This CID is composed of the SHA_256 multihash of the TypedProtobuf IPLD block binary and the TypedProtobuf codec (tbd)
+# This CID is composed of the SHA2-256-Ignore32BytePrefix multihash of the TypedProtobuf IPLD block binary and the TypedProtobuf codec (tbd)
 type TypedProtobufCID &TypedProtobuf
 ```